LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/vendors/Starfox.md

 ### Demon's Den update.

 <img src="https://puppies.digitalpawprint.gallery/go/HPvQBh" alt="OG Starfox Menu">

-    - Season 1 of OtterSMP, 'Demon Den', this crate contained a few pieces of furniture, cuddly lootboxs, keys and packages alongside weapons, armor and a few cosmetic items for player to buy.
-This starfox stayed until Halloween where it was replaced by Haunte Hallows.
+<li> - Season 1 of OtterSMP, 'Demon Den', this crate contained a few pieces of furniture, cuddly lootboxs, keys and packages alongside weapons, armor and a few cosmetic items for player to buy.
+This starfox stayed until Halloween where it was replaced by Haunte Hallows. </li>
-    - Currency that was used back then
+<li> - Currency that was used back then </li>
 <img src="https://puppies.digitalpawprint.gallery/go/e6Ptpu" alt="OG Starshards">

   <summary>What was included in this Starfox</summary>